jubalm/vizier/README.md

 4. **Access the app:**
    - API: [http://localhost:3000](http://localhost:3000)
    - Chat endpoint: POST to `/api/chat/message` with `{ chatId, messages: [...] }`

+## Authentication Flow (Username + Password)

+- Users register with a username, email, and password.
+Passwords are hashed using Argon2 and never stored in plaintext.
+- Login requires both username and password.
+On success, a session cookie is set.
+- All protected endpoints require a valid session cookie.
+Sessions expire after 24 hours (auto-extended if active).
+- Password hashing and session utilities are modularized in `src/lib/passwordHash.ts` and `src/lib/sessionUtil.ts`.

 ## About This Project